 How is a private right of way created?

-As with any easement, a private right of way is created in one of three ways:
+As with any easement, creating a private right of way happens in one of three ways:

 - You will find express grant easements explicitly stated in a document (a deed).
 Typically, they arise when somebody sells part of their land but retains some rights over the part sold.
 Alternatively, the sold land may need rights over the land retained.

-- Implied easements are sometimes called ‘easements of necessity’ and arise when somebody sells part of their land.
+- Implied easements, sometimes called ‘easements of necessity’, arise when somebody sells part of their land.
 However, it’s unnecessary to specify the easement in a deed by its very nature.
 A classic example occurs when the only access to the retained land is over the land sold.

 - A person acquires a prescriptive easement by proving they have exercised the right for at least twenty years.
 And throughout that time, the right must have been exercised ‘without force, without secrecy, and without permission‘.
 But while the use must be continuous, it does not always need to be constant.